 The TUG flap technique gives you the added benefits of slimming your inner thighs and recreating the look of your breasts with your own tissue after a mastectomy.
 When you are not a great candidate for a breast reconstruction from your tummy fat, the TUG flap is a standout choice.
 In addition, very thin or athletic patients may not have enough abdominal subcutaneous fat to be a candidate for SIEA or DIEP breast reconstruction.
-Although the TUG flap is not performed widely in the United States, we believe at Breast and Body Center of Austin that this reconstruction is an excellent choice for many patients and has provided some of the greatest aesthetic results we have seen.
+Although the TUG flap is not performed widely in the United States, we believe at Snyder Plastic Surgery at The Breast and Body Center that this reconstruction is an excellent choice for many patients and has provided some of the greatest aesthetic results we have seen.
 The unique shape of the tissue removed from the inner thigh allows shaping of a breast with an almost ideal contour and projection.

 You will need 6 weeks or more to recover from TUG flap surgery.
 Taking care of your body and healing should be your main goal once discharged from the hospital.
 You will need to have a loved one, a family member, or a home nurse to help you for the first couple of weeks.
 This person will need to be able to help you with hygiene, medication management, emptying your drains, and changing your surgical bandages (just to name a few tasks you will need assistance with in recovery).
 It may be a challenge to stand up or sit a certain way for several weeks, which is frustrating yet normal.
 You can expect your body to be swollen, bruised, and sore for a few weeks.
 Each day you should see improvements in your health, mood, and incision sites.
 If you suspect that you have an infection in your surgical wounds, or are running a fever, please call Dr. Snyder's office immediately.
 It is also very important to keep all of your follow up appointments as scheduled.
 We will also be monitoring and documenting your progress.

 - Average Procedure Time